Canadian Olympic Medal Count

 Meaghan Mikkelson joined Canada’s National Women’s Team in 2007 after playing for the national under-22 team from 2003 to 2006.
-Since then she has won two Olympic gold medals (Vancouver 2010 and Sochi 2014) and played in five IIHF Women’s World Championships, winning gold in 2012 along with four silver medals.
-At the 2011 World Championship she was named as the best defenceman and earned a spot on the Media All-Star Team.
-She was also named to the Media All-Star team in 2013.
+Since then, she has won two Olympic gold medals at Vancouver 2010 and Sochi 2014 to go with a silver medal at PyeongChang 2018 and played in seven IIHF Women’s World Championships, winning gold in 2012 along with six silver medals.

-|2010 Vancouver||Olympic Winter Games||Ice Hockey||Women||Gold|
+|2010 Vancouver||Ice Hockey||Women||Gold|

-|2014 Sochi||Olympic Winter Games||Ice Hockey||Women||Gold|
+|2014 Sochi||Ice Hockey||Women||Gold|

 Notable International Results

 Olympic Winter Games: 2018 - SILVER; 2014 - GOLD; 2010 - GOLD